SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

-While fidelity and coverage can be used to diagnose problematic choices of the value of $\lambda_z$, there is still room for some subjectivity that is best explored by plotting the low-dimensional embeddings for different $\lambda_z$ values. \autoref{fig:lineup} shows how $\lambda_z$ affects the embedding.
-At small values of $\lambda_z$ we get a relatively sparse solution with many small clusters.
-However, basing the local models primarily on just a few data items (the ones in the same cluster) might lead to poor generalisation.
-In the other end of the spectrum, large values of $\lambda_z$ puts all data items are put into the same cluster.
-This means that they all have almost the same local model, in which case just fitting a global model (with uniform weights) would work just as well (and be much faster).
-Additionally, based on this plot we would choose $\lambda_z=0.1$ or $\lambda_z=0.3$, which is supported by the results above in \autoref{sec:parameters}.
+While fidelity and coverage can be used for the quantitative analysis of $z_{\rm radius}$, there is still room for a qualitative comparison to account for subjective preferences.
+In \autoref{fig:lineup}, we plot the low-dimensional embeddings for different $z_{\rm radius}$ values.
+At small values of $z_{\rm radius}$, all points converge to the same cluster, as expected.
+With large values, the points form smaller and smaller clusters, potentially leading to overfitting.
+Based on \autoref{fig:lineup}, $z_{\rm radius}$ values between three and four seem optimal, which matches the conclusions from above.

-With {\sc slisemap} we do not only get an embedding, but also local models for the data items.
-Data items that are nearby in the embedding-space should have similar local models.
-We can check this by clustering the local models independently of the embeddings and check if these clusters corresponds to the structure in the embedding.
+With {\sc slisemap}, we obtain not only an embedding but also local models for the data items.
+Data items that are nearby in the embedding space should have similar local models.
+We can verify this by clustering the local models independently of the embeddings and comparing these clusters to the structure in the embedding.
 Furthermore, models far apart in the embedding should look different due to the different local weights.

-In \autoref{fig:models} we cluster the coefficients of the local models using $k$-means clustering (on the Boston dataset).
-Here we see that the clusters in the local models clearly match clusters in the embedding.
-We also see some differences in the local models (here we only show the cluster centroids): Some local models heavily penalise locations far from the city centre, and some even use a high property tax as an indicator of high value.
+In \autoref{fig:models}, we cluster the coefficients of the local models using $k$-means clustering (on the {\sc boston} dataset).
+Here, we see that the clusters in the local models clearly match clusters in the embedding and that the clusters have different local models.
+Looking at the local models, we notice something curious: industry (INDUS) generally has a weak positive coefficient, except for one cluster where it is strongly negative.
+Investigating this cluster reveals that this cluster has higher amounts of industry than the dataset in general (see density plots in \autoref{app:cluster_density}).
+Using {\sc slisemap}, we can learn that industry has a nonlinear effect on the value of homes; some industrial zoning might be good, but too much is detrimental.

-A plot of the MNIST data is shown in \autoref{fig:mnist23} in the introduction, where we can see that some local models focus heavily on bottom curve of 3:s, while others utilise the (lower) diagonal line of 2:s.
+A plot of the MNIST data is shown in \autoref{fig:mnist23} in the introduction, where we can see that some local models focus heavily on the bottom curve of 3:s, while others compare the differences between the pixels in the centre and the pixels just below the centre.